En UaRu

 In Ukraine, there are many legal entities that do not conduct economic activity and, accordingly, do not charge a salary to the director, who remains the only employee.
 The procedure for liquidation of such enterprises is quite complicated, so the owners are in no hurry to close them.
 Often, the owners simply lose interest in […]

-When is it impossible to evict from mortgage housing “to nowhere”?
+The new owner is not entitled to evict the debtor from mortgage housing

 Address